Christopher Statton: Biography

-Community Activism
+Community activism

 In 2006 Statton co-founded the project Sidewalk Sideshow with Reverend Paul Gaffney as a project of the Marin Interfaith Street Chaplaincy.
 The project produces music shows with San Rafael's street and homeless community.
 In 2013 Statton co-launched the Roxie Theater's Lights.
 Camera.
 Action!
 Awards to honor Bay Area social justice documentary filmmakers.
 The inaugural Awards honored the filmmaking team Rob Epstein and Jeffrey Friedman (filmmaker) and filmmaker Hima B for the significant contributions these filmmakers have had in bringing attention and awareness to the challenges of those living with HIV/AIDS.
 In 2016 Statton was asked to be a part of the HIV Story Project, co-founded by Marc Smolowitz.
 The HIV Story Project has archived over 1,000 videos from survivors and others affected by HIV online at www.thehivstoryproject.org.

-Currently Statton is working with The Gubbio Project, which provides an average of 100 people from the street community with safety and rest on the pews in the sanctuary of St. Boniface church in San Francisco's Tenderloin neighborhood each weekday from 6am to 3pm.
+Between 2014 and 2015, Statton worked with the Gubbio Project, which provides an average of 100 people from the street community with safety and rest on the pews in the sanctuary of St. Boniface church in San Francisco's Tenderloin neighborhood each weekday from 6am to 3pm.
 The Gubbio Project also provides toiletries, blankets, clothing vouchers, referrals, clean bathrooms, and haircuts for its community.
 In 2015 Statton co-produced the event Blanket Statements, An Evening of Comedy with W. Kamau Bell to benefit the Gubbio Project.